Hercules Cortez: Professional wrestling career

-By 1971, Cortez was wrestling in America and held the AWA World Tag Team Championship with Red Bastien.
-On July 24, 1971, Hercules Cortez died of injuries suffered in a one-car accident near St. Cloud, Minnesota early in the morning.
-Cortez and Bastien were returning to Minneapolis-St. Paul after a tag team match in Winnipeg just hours earlier.
-Hercules, who was reported to have been the passenger of the car, had been scheduled to wrestle Nick Bockwinkel later that day.
-He was buried in North Royalton, Ohio.

 Personal life

 Cortez (Alfonso Carlos Chicharro) was born the youngest of 13 children from a prominent family in Spain.
 His family suffered much tragedy due to the Spanish civil war including loss of several of his young siblings (all in their teens).
 As his family survived the war, he was able to attend college as a young man at 'El Escorial' where he studied to be an engineer.
 Although he was doing well, and his family was pleased, he kept his love of the outdoors and physical challenges as he grew up tall and strong.
 Soon, he gained attention for his natural strength, he was offered an opportunity to wrestle and earn some money.
 He decided to try it and found he enjoyed it, so he ventured out into the world of wrestling.
 During his travels, while in Canada, he met his future wife and mother of his three children.
 She was a beautiful young German woman named Waltraud (later changed to Valerie) who did not speak Spanish at that time.
 Cortez who was well educated and spoke several languages, was able to speak to her in her native tongue and soon they fell in love, got married and had three children together.
 Oldest to youngest; Alfonso (1960), Ricardo (1963) and Maria Dolores (1964).

 His wife accompanied him in his travels to many places even bringing along his oldest son until his family grew.
 They lived in the United States, then Spain, and finally settling back to the United States.
 It was just months after buying a home in the United States (Ohio), that yet another tragedy struck his family as he was killed in a car accident at the young age of 39 years.
 His wife (31 years old) was left a widow with three young children ages (11 yrs, 8 yrs, and 6 yrs old).
 His family has remained here in the US to this day.